servicebinding/spec/README.md

 If a `.spec.type` is set, the `type` entry in the binding `Secret` **MUST** be set to its value overriding any existing value.
 If a `.spec.provider` is set, the `provider` entry in the binding `Secret` **MUST** be set to its value overriding any existing value.

+### Binding Status

 If the modification of the Application resource is completed successfully, the `Ready` condition status **MUST** be set to `True`.
 If the modification of the Application resource is not completed successfully the `Ready` condition status **MUST NOT** be set to `True`.

 ## Reconciliation Duties

 There are scenarios where the reconciler that processes the bindings of a provisioned service is different than the reconciler that will project those bindings into the Application.
-In such cases the `ServiceBinding` CR author **MUST** set `.spec.application.autoProjection` to `false`, signalling the separation of reconciliation duties between `.spec.service` and `.spec.application`.
-The default value of this property is `true`.
+In such cases the `ServiceBinding` CR author **MUST** set `.spec.application.projection` to `Custom`, signalling the following coordination of `ServiceBinding` ownership:

-When `.spec.application.autoProjection` is set to `false`, the reconciler that processes `.spec.service` **MUST** reflect the generated secret, which is ready for Application projection, as `.status.binding.name`.
-The reconciler that processes `.spec.application` can therefore watch for this particular `.status` state, and then proceed with Application projection.
-When projection is completed the latter reconciler is responsible for ensuring the appropriate `.status.condition` states are set, such as the `Ready` condition.
+* duty `A` involves processing `.spec.service` and `.spec.mappings` and the creation of the final binding secret, whose name **MUST** be reflected as `.status.binding.name`.
+* duty `B` involves the projection of the final binding secret into the target application specified by `.spec.application` as well as the environment variables defined in`.spec.env`.
+This duty also involves setting the appropriate [Binding Status](#binding-status).

+The default value of the `.spec.application.projection` property is `PodSpec`, which indicates a single framework will carry out both duties.

 ## Reconciliation Duties Example Resource